 Just as is the case with operational technologies in general, SCADA is used in all possible areas where there are industrial processes, ranging from manufacturing, travel and transport, oil and gas, healthcare, water treatment, water distribution and electrical power distribution to facility processes in smart buildings, HVAC (heating, ventilation, and air conditioning), critical power buildings (airports, hospitals,…) and building management processes overall.

-As Carl Gould, co-director of software engineering at Inductive Automation explains in the video below this brief SCADA introduction, Supervisory Control and Data Acquisition systems, which are effectively used for controlling, processing and monitoring industrial processes, are also used in wastewater systems, petrochemical systems, food and beverage, utilities and far more.
+As Carl Gould, co-director of software engineering at Inductive Automation explains in a video that provides an excellent introduction to SCADA, Supervisory Control and Data Acquisition systems, which are effectively used for controlling, processing and monitoring industrial processes, are also used in wastewater systems, petrochemical systems, food and beverage, utilities and far more.
 In other words: the list is long.

 The Supervisory Control and Data Acquisition market in flux: evolutions, drivers and SCADA market forecasts 2022